trussworks/trussels-guide/Trussels-Guide.md

 ## Practice: Visiting other Trussels
 While we think we can be a high-trust environment while also being a fully distributed company, there’s still something to be said about seeing another person face-to-face.

 We’d like to be sure that each Trussel has a chance to meet at least one other Trussel in the flesh within their first three months.
-We also have :lock: [a guide for how to visit other Trussels](https://docs.google.com/document/d/1OrlraUQuNnHSJNFZVFbsbF3hvtgGiuisWFdnfJKduKA/edit).
+We also have :lock:[a guide for how to visit other Trussels](https://docs.google.com/document/d/1OrlraUQuNnHSJNFZVFbsbF3hvtgGiuisWFdnfJKduKA/edit).

 ## Practice: Helping us to hire: Interviewing solo or as lead
-After 90 days, you may be lead on an interview or do a phone screen solo. :lock: [Here are some training materials in how to conduct phone screens](https://drive.google.com/drive/u/0/folders/1hLOH71dSI0B3H5XltXlE6scXQL7GY1cQ).
+After 90 days, you may be lead on an interview or do a phone screen solo. :lock:[Here are some training materials in how to conduct phone screens](https://drive.google.com/drive/u/0/folders/1hLOH71dSI0B3H5XltXlE6scXQL7GY1cQ).

 Remember in weeks one and two when we talked about helping us to hire?
 Review that section to remember what we look for when hiring, the tool we use (Lever), how much time per week it might take up, and what resources are available to you.

 ## Practice: Mentorship
 We encourage informal mentorship (and co-mentorship) at Truss.
-You can read :lock: [all about our approach](https://docs.google.com/document/d/1sS0ps5xVp6ClrVavKiPAfJqEKV5sq7B8I4OfIjvZsls/edit).
+You can read :lock:[all about our approach](https://docs.google.com/document/d/1sS0ps5xVp6ClrVavKiPAfJqEKV5sq7B8I4OfIjvZsls/edit).

 ## Meeting: Offsites
-We had a super rad :lock: [offsite in April 2019](https://drive.google.com/drive/folders/1HOI82j-Tb_T2YEUxCoPGv27mJnDcZyp0).
-You can :lock: [read the summary](https://docs.google.com/document/d/1y0NM3PFXmKJ5ECTU_ZwnVJQz_iZEde8UOV_871V2ywY/edit), :lock: [check out pictures](https://drive.google.com/drive/folders/1AGWo09plZ3RB2pKWxyNFdEBxQCCqtocq), or :lock: [read through the notes](https://drive.google.com/drive/folders/1Bsem72uMsKLAwstfbRERWNcGjinDTVGI).
+We had a super rad :lock:[offsite in April 2019](https://drive.google.com/drive/folders/1HOI82j-Tb_T2YEUxCoPGv27mJnDcZyp0).
+You can :lock:[read the summary](https://docs.google.com/document/d/1y0NM3PFXmKJ5ECTU_ZwnVJQz_iZEde8UOV_871V2ywY/edit), :lock:[check out pictures](https://drive.google.com/drive/folders/1AGWo09plZ3RB2pKWxyNFdEBxQCCqtocq), or :lock:[read through the notes](https://drive.google.com/drive/folders/1Bsem72uMsKLAwstfbRERWNcGjinDTVGI).
 The next one will be in May 2020 in New Orleans, and we’re planning it in #wg-offsite2020

 ## Resource: Conferences
-See our guide to :lock: [conferences and professional development](https://docs.google.com/document/d/1e6nkUTntLCZwiFzGsTKUDcVJ5W1xbywLmKLGWyntYyY/edit?usp=sharing).
+See our guide to :lock:[conferences and professional development](https://docs.google.com/document/d/1e6nkUTntLCZwiFzGsTKUDcVJ5W1xbywLmKLGWyntYyY/edit?usp=sharing).

 ## Resource: Public relations
 We work with a PR firm called Press Friendly.
 Their primary job is to align with our business strategy, create a 12-month PR narrative, place articles in publications and conferences ([partial list is here](https://truss.works/press-resources)), and conduct practitioner interviews to get expert opinions, stories, and data.

-PR planning happens quarterly (see :lock: [the Press Friendly folder in our public Drive](https://drive.google.com/drive/folders/1AWhKGcyGqzoSRvBltzh4029Po9IJzKWN)).
-You can review, or even submit ideas of your own :lock: [here](https://docs.google.com/spreadsheets/d/1wJUXntWQkpjAQx5hR31Fo5R2NyNAxtVdFrxCeJ8tSPc/edit#gid=800239856).
-PR updates are :lock: [documented weekly](https://docs.google.com/document/d/17UPsAsJuQMfdhVsGc70UJCdV20NwzNvs4J5RiQatwJc/edit).
+PR planning happens quarterly (see :lock:[the Press Friendly folder in our public Drive](https://drive.google.com/drive/folders/1AWhKGcyGqzoSRvBltzh4029Po9IJzKWN)).
+You can review, or even submit ideas of your own :lock:[here](https://docs.google.com/spreadsheets/d/1wJUXntWQkpjAQx5hR31Fo5R2NyNAxtVdFrxCeJ8tSPc/edit#gid=800239856).
+PR updates are :lock:[documented weekly](https://docs.google.com/document/d/17UPsAsJuQMfdhVsGc70UJCdV20NwzNvs4J5RiQatwJc/edit).

 While we don’t require sharing and spreading our content, it does make an enormous difference.
 We have attracted candidates as well as prospects (on vacation in Italy!) because they read an article that a Trussel shared.
 We will share when articles are released in the #marketing channel at minimum.

 ### Practice: Writing for the blog
 If there’s something you’re particularly excited about, we’d love to help you blog about it for the Truss blog.
-Please take a look in our :lock: [how-to that Kaleigh wrote](https://docs.google.com/document/d/10kNaMM5ged0D6da5XwtxAMzstbH05I6KnAcjHtIhJ8Q/edit).
+Please take a look in our :lock:[how-to that Kaleigh wrote](https://docs.google.com/document/d/10kNaMM5ged0D6da5XwtxAMzstbH05I6KnAcjHtIhJ8Q/edit).

 ### Tool: Twitter/LinkedIn/etc
 * If you’d like to post about your work or experience at Truss we’d love to have you share it.
 This is optional.